meuniv/NovaCub/source/swing.rst

 Swing
 +++++

-This module is designed to help the Cub Scout explore XXXXX
+This module is designed to help the Cub Scout explore how engineering and simple machines called levers affect your life each day.

 .. note::
    **General Information about this activity:**